Cold-welding

 SOLUTIONS with Effective, Powerful Advice

-There is no fusion of either metal, so that Cold-welding is included in the class of solid state welding processes.
+There is no fusion of either metal, so that welding performed cold is included in the class of solid state welding processes.

 Microscopic observations confirm that the interface becomes a phase boundary and that oxides are not interfering with the soundness of the bond.